The Four Corners Power Plant (FCPP) and Navajo Mine complex is a massive source of pollution. It can’t be permitted to operate until 2041.

 Environmental Pollution

-Mining, burning, and disposing of waste associated with a mine-mouth coal operation is horrible for the environment, contaminating land, water and air with unacceptable levels of toxins, contributing to runaway climate change, and depleting rivers in one of the country’s most arid regions.
+Mining, burning, and disposing of waste associated with a mine-mouth coal operation is horrible for the environment, contaminating land, water, and air with unacceptable levels of toxins, contributing to runaway climate change, and depleting rivers in one of the country’s most arid regions.

 Health Threats

 Communities in the San Juan Basin are already feeling the cumulative health impacts of 50 years of the FCPP operation.
-Toxic pollutants from the power plant are known to contribute to cancer, organ damage, imparied development, and early mortality.
+Toxic pollutants from the power plant are known to contribute to cancer, organ damage, impaired development, and early mortality.
 Studies show San Juan County, NM, has higher incidences of chronic respiratory diseases compared with New Mexico or the rest of the United States.

-Over 50 years of pollution
+Over 50 Years of Pollution

 The Four Corners Power Plant (FCPP) and Navajo Mine are old.
 They were built way back in 1962.
 The power plant was only designed for a 50-year life span, but in 2015 the U.S. Department of Interior (DOI) approved an extra 25 years.